JamyJones/jjdgdjf/msg.md

-What causes change of volume while using ffmpeg
+What cause an audio formed from amix to have no consistence in volume